rynop/clipguard/help.md

 ## What is this?

+An app aiming to protect video interviews while empowering viewers to authenticate said video.

-This app helps prevent TV networks from editing/clipping/re-ordering interviews.
-Some networks will modify videos in post-production to push an agenda or change a narrative.
+Editing video is normal and typically honest.
+However nefarious editors may modify videos in post-production (editing/clipping/re-ordering) to push an agenda or change a narrative.

 The quickest way to understand the problem being solved AND how it works is to watch the [Overview video](https://youtu.be/znUuzyB3y1w).
 In short: